RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD70528/README.md

 # ROHM Power Management IC BD70528 Linux device drivers.

-Device driver for BD70528 is submitted to the Linux community kernel.
+The device driver for BD70528 is included in the Linux community kernel.

-The regulator patches are included in Linux 5.1-rc1.
-They do require the MFD patches to be functional.
-Further features such as GPIO, RTC, watchdog, battery charger and clock have own patches (see below).
+The complete set of drivers for BD70528 was first included in Linux 5.3-rc1.

 Please note that the driver is intended to be used in use-cases where processor running linux is directly connected to PMIC via i2c and PMIC